Sewage is backing up into my house. Who do I call?

 Answer: No. Disinfectant, baby and even flushable wipes cannot be flushed down the toilet.
 Although they may advertise that they’re flushable: they are not.
 These wipes cause major blockage issues, not only in the large pipes of the sewer system, but also in your home lateral pipe that carries wastewater away from your home to the city sewer main.

 What is the best way to dispose of cooking grease?

 Answer: Many sewer backups in homes can be prevented by not pouring cooking grease down the drain.
 While it may be tempting to throw used cooking oil down the drain, this is a bad idea.

-Grease and cooking oils coat the insides of the pipes, causing a gunky, thick buildup that could cause clogs that are difficult to thoroughly remove.
+Grease and cooking oils coat the insides of the pipes, causing a gunky, thick buildup that could cause clogs that are difficult to remove.
 Don’t throw cooking oil down the toilet, either, as the grease still ends up in the sewer system.
-These oils can cause clogs, resulting in sewage backups or overflows into waterways, harming the environment.
-To help keep as much grease out of the drains as possible, wipe any greasy dish, pot or pan off with paper towels and discard those in the trash before placing the cookware in the sink.
-Wait until pots and pans are cool before wiping them off and before placing them in a sink full of water.
+These oils can cause clogs, resulting in sewage backups into your home or overflows into waterways, harming the environment.
+To help keep as much grease out of the drains as possible, wait until pots and pans cool then wipe any greasy dish, pot or pan off with paper towels and discard those in the trash before placing the cookware in the sink.

 Where does Elyria’s stormwater go?

 Answer: The storm drains on the sides of the roadways drain to the Black River.
 Anything that is dumped into these drains goes directly to the fish.
 Help protect our wildlife and environment by reserving these drains for rain water only.

 Does Elyria recycle Mercury?